DeanDodds/MilestoneProject2/README.md

 # Snooker Counter

-Snooker Counter is a website to aid snooker players help keep the the score during a live game of snooker. each Player can enter there names and the number of frames they would like to play.
-Snooker counter will keep track the player score based on the input they give it.
-It will then display satatics from the games player.
+Snooker Counter is a website to aid snooker players in keeping their score during a game of snooker.
+Each player can enter their names and the number of frames they would like to play.
+Snooker counter will keep track of players scores based on the data they input.
+It will then display satatics from the game.

-<a href="https://deandodds.github.io/MilestoneProject2/">View live webite......
+<a href="https://deandodds.github.io/MilestoneProject2/">View live website......

 ![Mock up of website](/assets/screenshots/mockup.png)
 </a>